reallyreadit/blog/_posts/2020-11-30-spotify-for-news-sells-readup-short.markdown

 Back to Spotify: They heavily promote free trials.
 Readup isn’t going to have any kind of free trial.
 It would undermine our entire purpose.
 Think about it: Reading on Readup *means* paying writers.
 If you don’t pay to read, every time, the Writers can’t get paid, and nothing makes any sense.
 This is a new-model, *more direct* transaction between Reader and Writer.
 We want Readers to feel good about this part of the product.
 And we want it to feel bad when you circumvent Readup.
 In that case, you’re back to “paying” advertisers with your distracted, partial-attention.
 And you're not paying Writers.
 Why?

-Readers are the ones feeding money into the system, so here's our pricing strategy: Make it as attractive to Readers as possible.
-We decided to chop our revenues 50/50 because we need readers to understand it in order to believe in it.
-It *needs* to be simple and fair.
+Readers are the ones feeding money into the system, so here's our pricing strategy: *Make it as attractive to Readers as possible.* We decided to chop our revenues 50/50 because we want Readers to trust it.
+Simple and fair are truthworthy.
 Conveniently, it’s also easy to remember.
 You might forget 60/40 (or was it 40/60?) but you’ll never forget 50/50.

 It’s worth noting that we could have gone the Spotify route: Keeping it all totally opaque so that you don’t even know where your money is going.
 We also could have just decided to keep all the money.